 On top of that, CBM increases teachers’ awareness and improves their teaching abilities.

 Remember: implementing curriculum-based measurement in your school starts with you.
 Speak with your teachers about the positive impact it can have on both their students and teaching.

 Place an emphasis on using CBM to measure student progress and watch their academic skills skyrocket.

 School leader?
-Try Prodigy — the free, curriculum-aligned math platform used by more than a million teachers and school leaders across 90,000 buildings.
+Try Prodigy — the no-cost, curriculum-aligned math platform used by more than a million teachers and school leaders across 100,000 buildings.